-A Jewish ghetto in the east of Europe, 1944.
+A Jewish ghetto in central Europe, 1944.
 By coincidence, Jakob Heym eavesdrops on a German radio broadcast announcing the Soviet Army is making slow by steady progress towards central ...

-A Jewish ghetto in the east of Europe, 1944.
+A Jewish ghetto in central Europe, 1944.
 By coincidence, Jakob Heym eavesdrops on a German radio broadcast announcing the Soviet Army is making slow by steady progress towards central Europe.
 In order to keep his companion in misfortune, Mischa, from risking his life for a few potatoes, he tells him what he heard and announces that he is in possession of a radio - in the ghetto a crime punishable by death.
 It doesn't take long for word of Jakob's secret to spread - suddenly, there is new hope and something to live for - and so Jakob finds himself in the uncomforting position of having to come up with more and more stories.Written by

 See more »

 5 of 5 people found this review helpful.